tsmith512/tsmithcreative/2013-03-aquifer-and-build-systems/README.md

 Kitchens in the following ways:

-- Fewer manual steps for creating or updating a development instance allows teammembers to onboard faster and helps them switch between branches without regressions.
+- Fewer manual steps for creating or updating a development instance allows team members to onboard faster and helps them switch between branches without regressions.
 - Consistent code quality makes code reviews easier with a higher rate of acceptance on the first pass.